 Fly Over America is a 10-minute immersive ride that simulates flying over American cities and landmarks.
 It's located adjacent to Nickelodeon Universe but you will need a separate ticket to ride.
 You can purchase tickets on site but you can save time by buying in advance.

-If you’ve been to Disney and ridden Soarin’ Around the World, Fly Over America is the same concept, but it’s better.
-Yes, I went there.
-Sorry, Disney.
-You need to up your Soarin’ game if you want to keep up with the Mall of America.
+If you've been to Disney and ridden Soarin' Around the World, Fly Over America is the same concept, but it's better.
+I said what I said.

 If you are prone to motion sickness, Fly Over America might bug you a little.
 It moves you around a little bit more than Soarin' which is one of the things that makes it cooler.

 If you've never done an escape room, I highly recommend it.
 It's a fun activity for a date night or for a group of friends.
 My husband and I have done two of them but this was the first time we did an escape room with our kids.
 I thought they'd be sort of a hindrance but they actually were very helpful.
 Younger kids have sharper senses and they'll spot things adults won't.

 An escape room is a series of puzzles and clues you have to solve to find your way out of a locked room in under an hour.
 You are being observed by a game host the entire time.
 They can (and do) help you upon request…or just randomly when they see you're stuck.